 Several planetary scientists began working on Pluto in earnest around that time.
 Throughout the 1990s, it was pretty obvious who the enthusiastic contributors to Pluto science were, and we naturally congregated at scientific meetings to speculate about a mission to the ninth planet.
 Several attempts at a Pluto mission were formulated by NASA, but for various reasons none came to fruition, usually because of insufficient funding.
 By the time NASA announced the opportunity for a Pluto mission in 2000, everyone was ready with some pretty clear plans for how to optimize the science that could be done via a flyby.

 I became interested in Pluto as a graduate student at Caltech in 1984.
 So little was known about the atmosphere at the time that you could get a computer model to predict just about anything.
 But after those stellar occultations revealed its unexpected atmosphere, I was hooked on Pluto atmosphere research.
 I focused on the planet’s chemistry.
 When Alan Stern, the New Horizons principal investigator, started pulling together researchers to work on the mission, he asked me to join the atmosphere science team.
 Other mission members are focused on surface geology, interior structure, and formation of the Pluto-Charon system of five moons, among other things.
-It’s gratifying to know that for decades to come, the New Horizons mission will be known as the endeavor that gave us our biggest leap forward in understanding Pluto.

 My main interest is understanding the chemistry and stability of Pluto’s atmosphere.
 How could Pluto hold onto its extended layer of gases over the 4.5 billion year age of the solar system?
 It should have long ago escaped to space because of tiny Pluto’s low gravity.
 But apparently it hasn’t.